 Til seeds (sesame seeds) and jaggery (concentrated product of cane juice) are given as gifts (prasad) everywhere.

 The Til represents each one of us and sugarcane signifies the bond of sweetness (love and tender feelings) that holds us as a community.

-Maha Shivarathri Honor Lord Shiva: Maha means Great Being.
+Maha Shivarathri Honour Lord Shiva: Maha means Great Being.
 Shiva means auspicious, “In whom the universe sleeps.”
 Ratri means night.

-Maha Shivratri is a special night in honor of Lord Shiva.
-14th day of second half of Magha (Feb/Mar).
+Maha Shivratri is a special night in honour of Lord Shiva.
+14th day of second half of Magha (February/ March).
 This festival is dedicated to the Hindu deity Lord Shiva.
 People fast the whole day and stay awake the whole night, singing praises of the Lord.

-The 4th day of Badrapadha month (September) Ganesha Chaturthi is celebrated in the honor of Lord Ganesha.
+The 4th day of Badrapadha month (September) Ganesha Chaturthi is celebrated in the honour of Lord Ganesha.